Pesya-S/Learn-react-with-node/README.md

 Successfully!

-1. download
+1. download and un-zip
-2. un-zip
-3. open in vs-code
+3. open in vs-code in 'Learn-react-with-node' folder
 4. run in the terminal the following command:

        cd server